-The National Youth Agency.
+- The National Youth Agency. - Institute for Apprenticeships and Technical Education.

-12. Professional Advisory Group (PAG)
+12. Professional Advisory Group

 The Professional Advisory Group (PAG) comprises of representatives from local organisations and alumni from Plymouth Marjon Youth and Community Work programmes.
 They contribute to the programme through an annual meeting with a focus on placements, and to programme reviews and revalidations.